-Developed by Wehlers and CF Møller Design present the R.U.M. chair short for ‘Re-Used Materials’, made entirely from cycled fishing nets, ocean plastic and recycled steel.
+Wehlers and CF Møller Design present the R.U.M. chair – short for ‘Re-Used Materials’ – which is made entirely from upcycled fishing nets, ocean plastic and recycled steel.
 Wehlers is a sustainable design furniture brand ‘with the end in mind’.
 Indeed “we insist that our furniture is repaired, reused and recycled during and after end of life cycle”.

 A room divider made from unwanted textile leftovers